5 Signs Your Loved One May Need Wellness Check-Ins

 2. Missed Medications or Confusion About Doses

 After a hospital discharge, medication routines often change — new prescriptions, adjusted dosages, or different timing.
-It's easy for anyone to get confused, especially when managing multiple medications.
+It's easy for anyone to get confused.

 If you notice full pill organizers that should be empty, duplicate refills, or your loved one expressing uncertainty about what they're taking, it may be time for consistent reminders.